acislab/HuMaIN_Microservices/README.md

 All microservices **processing images in memory**, different with [OCRopus](https://github.com/tmbdev/ocropy) which need to store the intermediate data locally.<br/>

 ## Deployment of Microservices
-Four ways (details are introduced in README.md of each microservice projec):<br/>
+Four ways (details are introduced in README.md of each microservice project):<br/>

-* Way-1: Deploy each microservice on the Django built-in server.
-Details are descriped in the README.md file under each microservice directory.<br/>
+* Way-1: Deploy each microservice on the Django built-in server.<br/>
 Pros: quick to work.<br/>
 Cons: can only handle one request each time.<br/>

-* Way-2: Deploy each microservice on Apache server.
-Details are descriped in the README.md file under each microservice directory.<br/>
+* Way-2: Deploy each microservice on Apache server.<br/>
 Pros: can handle multiple requests concurrently.<br/>

 * Way-3: Deploy from Docker image.<br/>